segunak/SegunAkinyemi.com/docs/_posts/2025-10-13-agentic-ai-from-acronyms-to-applications.md

 Agentic AI is proactive.
 It's plan and act.
 You give it objectives, and it figures out how to achieve them, taking multiple steps across different systems if needed.

-**Aside:** Agentic AI often uses Generative AI behind the scenes, but saying "Generative" for stuff like chatbots and "Agentic" for autonomous systems is simpler and what the [industry has adopted](https://www.ibm.com/think/topics/agentic-ai-vs-generative-ai).
+**Aside:** Agentic AI often uses Generative AI behind the scenes, but saying "Generative" for stuff like chatbots and "Agentic" for autonomous systems is simple and what the [industry has adopted](https://www.ibm.com/think/topics/agentic-ai-vs-generative-ai).
 {: .notice--info}

-These definitions aren't perfect and I'm sure someone somewhere is itching to hit me with a "[well ackchyually](https://knowyourmeme.com/memes/ackchyually-actually-guy)" but that's the best I can do.
+These definitions aren't perfect, and I'm sure someone somewhere is itching to hit me with a "[well ackchyually](https://knowyourmeme.com/memes/ackchyually-actually-guy)", but I think they're sufficient to understand the gist of what's going on.

 ## What Agentic AI Isn't